carlosgm02/uwp-languages/JS/readme.md

 - [**Background App**](/JS/BackgroundApp)

-  A simple background app as startup task for the Windows 10 IoT with sample console logs and sample JavaScript code as placeholder.
+  A simple background app as startup task for the Windows 10 IoT with sample console logs and sample JavaScript code as placeholder for the task.